GoogleChrome/chromerootprogram/content/index.md

 ##### 1.3.4.1.
 Logging Precertificates

-Within 24 hours of issuance, Chrome Root Program Participants SHOULD log precertificates to at least one (1) CT log [usable or qualified](https://www.gstatic.com/ct/log_list/v3/log_list.json) in Chrome at the time of issuance.
+CA Owners with CA certificates that validate to a certificate included in the Chrome Root Store SHOULD ensure that all TLS server authentication precertificates issued by such CAs are logged to at least one (1) CT log recognized by Chrome as [usable or qualified](https://www.gstatic.com/ct/log_list/v3/log_list.json) within 24 hours of issuance.

-**Effective June 15, 2026**, within 24 hours of issuance, Chrome Root Program Participants MUST log precertificates to at least one (1) CT log [usable or qualified](https://www.gstatic.com/ct/log_list/v3/log_list.json) in Chrome at the time of issuance.
+**Effective June 15, 2026**, CA Owners with CA certificates that validate to a certificate included in the Chrome Root Store MUST ensure that all TLS server authentication precertificates issued by such CAs are logged to at least one (1) CT log recognized by Chrome as [usable or qualified](https://www.gstatic.com/ct/log_list/v3/log_list.json) within 24 hours of issuance.

 ##### 1.3.4.2.
 Logging Final Certificates

-Within 24 hours of issuance, Chrome Root Program Participants SHOULD log final certificates to at least one (1) CT log [usable or qualified](https://www.gstatic.com/ct/log_list/v3/log_list.json) in Chrome at the time of issuance.
+CA Owners with CA certificates that validate to a certificate included in the Chrome Root Store SHOULD ensure that all TLS server authentication certificates (i.e., "final certificates") issued by such CAs are logged to at least one (1) CT log recognized by Chrome as [usable or qualified](https://www.gstatic.com/ct/log_list/v3/log_list.json) within 24 hours of issuance.

 ##### 1.3.4.3.
 Contributing to a healthy CT ecosystem